interstellar/starlight/starlight/doc/Protocol.md

 This transaction is not expected to fail.

-If an agent is attempting to submit this transaction and it becomes invalid due to its mintime expiring, then the agent's
+If an agent is attempting to submit this transaction and it becomes invalid due to its mintime expiring, then the agent’s
 [PrefundTimeout](#prefundtimeout)
 will cause it to clean up the channel.
 No other action is necessary with respect to that channel.
-(Depending on how the implementation manages the `HostAccount`'s sequence number, the agent may need to take some other action to ensure that later transactions can still complete, but this is left to the implementation.)
+(Depending on how the implementation manages the `HostAccount`’s sequence number, the agent may need to take some other action to ensure that later transactions can still complete, but this is left to the implementation.)